Shockingly good crepes

 After a day of largely blah food, we said goodbye to Randy as he was heading to London the next day, and we headed back to the apartment to plot our last Paris restaurant meal - no easy feat given that our next and final two days in this city were a Sunday and Monday, two days when the vast majority of restaurants in Paris seem to be closed.

-(Click here to see the full set of photos from these two days!)
+Click here to see the full set of Paris photos!